meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 derived from the word <mark class="hltr-yellow">gratia</mark> meaning grace, graciousness or gratefullness - "have to do with kindness, generousness, gifts, the beauty of giving and receiving, or getting something for nothing".
 Usually stems from the perception of a positive personal outcome, not necessarily deserved or earned, that is due to the actions of another person.

-#### The willingness to recognize the unearned increments of value in one's experience.
+> [!colThe willingness to recognize the unearned increments of value in one's experience.
-#### An estimate of gain coupled with the judgement that someone else is responsible for that gain
+>An estimate of gain coupled with the judgement that someone else is responsible for that gain

 Gratitude is an attribution-dependent state that results from a two-step cognitive process:
 1. recognizing that one has obtained a positive outcome